 Guideline Statement 14

-Prior to surgical intervention for stress urinary incontinence, cystourethroscopy should be performed to assess for urethral and bladder pathology that may affect outcomes of surgery.
+Prior to surgical intervention for stress urinary incontinence, clinicians should perform cystourethroscopy to assess for urethral and bladder pathology that may affect outcomes of surgery.
 (Expert Opinion)

 Discussion